Computational Problem Solving (5cr)

 The course is organized in 2 phases.

-The course ask for a number of homework assignments to be completed.
-Students can choose from a long list, up to 5 assignments to implement (1 assignment = 1 credit point).
+The course asks for a number of 13 homework assignments to be completed.
+Students can choose which ones they want to solve (max 5, 1 assignment = 1 credit point).

 Assessment criteria, approved/failed